 What I appreciate about Mayo Clinic is that they explain traditional medical treatment options as well as alternatives.
 I was intrigued to see that there may be some link to viruses.
 You can explore more on your own here: http://www.mayoclinic.com/health/parkinsons-disease/DS00295

 Metaphysically, Parkinson’s stems from a refusal to engage life on life’s terms.
 It is based in a fear that as we are, we are not enough to meet the challenges that life offers.
-According to my intuitive guidance, it is rarely cured because the unworthiness behind the disease prevents people from experiencing total healing.
+According to my intuitive guidance, it is the unworthiness behind the disease that prevents people from experiencing total healing.
+But unworthiness is a feeling that can heal, and when it does it frees your energy for physical healing.

-The person experiencing Parkinson’s is longing so much to be in control that they don’t relax enough to see that life has its own flow and rhythm, with much of that flow working for you, naturally.
+But control that doesn’t allow you to relax enough to see that life has its own flow and rhythm, with much of that flow working for you, naturally.
 In order to heal, you need to give over to what is seemingly impossible to do—realize that you cannot and don’t need to control the world around you.

 I did not read Louise Hay’s book before I did my own meditation.
 But here is what she says about Parkinson’s Disease: Fear and an intense desire to control everything and everyone.
 Clearly, we saw this illness almost identically.

 Parkinson’s, and if you have it you already know this, is a nervous system disorder.
 I discuss the metaphysical roots of damaged nerves in this self-healing article, here at Self-Healing Secrets, and you might find that it provides you with some additional insights.
 Here is an excerpt from that article: From a metaphysical view, nerves can reflect hypertension—in feelings and beliefs—played out through your physical body.
-Hypertension of this nature can occur when you are taking on more than your fair share.
+Hypertension of this nature can occur when you are taking on more than your fair share—controlling as much as possible in order to feel safe and worthy in the world.
 You could be overextending by demanding too much of yourself physically, emotionally or mentally, or all three.
+Relaxing into Divine love for you allows you to feel worthy again, release your grip, and feel safe in the world.

 You can read the rest of the article at: https://misahopkins.com/1247/how-do-you-heal-damaged-nerves/